 In March 2007, the Company acquired all the outstanding shares of VPN Dynamics and a minority interest of 49% in a related company, Securematics.
 VPN Dynamics offers specialized network security education using vendor-authorized courseware and lab settings through online, on-site and classroom training.
 Securematics provides products and services to a large number of global system integrators, service providers and value-added resellers.
 The Company's interests in these related entities were acquired for an initial aggregate purchase price of \$25,406, including related acquisition costs.
-The Company has an option to acquire the remaining 51% interest held by the shareholders of Securematics at a purchase price of \$1,000, which has been recorded in accrued expenses in the Company's consolidated balance sheet at June 30, 2007.
+The Company has an option to acquire the remaining 51% interest held by the shareholders of Securematics at a purchase price of \$1,000, which has been recorded in accrued expenses in the Company's consolidated balance sheet at September 29, 2007.
 The holders of the remaining 51% interests in Securematics also have the option to require the Company to purchase their interests for the same amount, after two years from the transaction date.
 The results of Securematics have been consolidated in accordance with Financial Accounting Standards Board Interpretation No. 46 "Consolidation of Variable Interest Entities."
-The purchase agreement provides for the Company to pay the sellers additional contingent consideration of up to \$5,000, if certain performance levels and milestones are achieved, over the two-year period following the date of acquisition.
+In accordance with the purchase agreement, during the thirteen weeks ended September 29, 2007, the Company paid the sellers \$1,800 in contingent consideration for the achievement of a milestone, which was an adjustment to the initial purchase price.
+The purchase agreement also provides for the Company to pay the sellers additional contingent consideration of up to \$3,200, if certain performance levels are achieved, over the two-year period following the date of acquisition.
 Such payment, if any, will be recorded as an adjustment to the initial purchase price.
-The purchase price has been preliminarily allocated to the assets acquired and liabilities assumed based on their estimated fair values on the transaction date, resulting in goodwill of \$17,645, trade names of \$3,800 with estimated useful lives of 20 years, other intangible assets of \$4,000, primarily related to customer relationships and non-compete agreements with estimated useful lives of up to five years, and a deferred tax liability of \$3,178 related to the intangible assets, none of which are deductible for tax purposes.
+The purchase price has been preliminarily allocated to the assets acquired and liabilities assumed based on their estimated fair values on the transaction date, resulting in goodwill of \$18,891, trade names of \$3,800 with estimated useful lives of 20 years, other intangible assets of \$4,100, primarily related to customer relationships and non-compete agreements with estimated useful lives of up to five years, and a deferred tax liability of \$3,178 related to the intangible assets, none of which are deductible for tax purposes.
 A strong management team, industry expertise and enhancement in the Company's value as a one-stop shop for network security solution and service providers were among the factors that contributed to the purchase price in excess of the value of net assets acquired.
 In connection with the Company's acquisition of VPN Dynamics and minority investment in Securematics, the parties agreed that \$4,100 of the purchase price shall be held in an escrow account to cover any contingent liabilities under the purchase agreement.
 The funds held in escrow are scheduled to be released to the sellers in three installments over a period of two years, if no claims are made.